India › Chennai Hotels › Residency Towers Review

-Residency Towers Chennai – The Location
+Residency Towers – The Location

-(Not to be confused with its sister hotel, The Residency Chennai, about 1km away.)
+(Not to be confused with its sister hotel, The Residency Chennai, about 1 km away.)

 - Address: 115 Sir Theagaraya Road in the inner southern suburb known as T. Nagar.
 On a corner with a side street (North Boag Road), also lined with useful facilities.

 - Area: Residential and business district, with plenty of shade, shops, and cafés.
-Roadworks (due to finish by late 2020) should improve sidewalks and traffic flow.

-Residency Towers Chennai – The Basics
+Residency Towers – The Basics

 - Guests: Mostly Indian business people during the week and Indian tourists on weekends.
 Foreigners are always welcome, of course.